 In a shared setup you would offer Kubernetes as a Service to the development teams.
 The service offering would be to onboard teams easily and provide them with a private space where they can deploy their workloads and offer them a set of tools for logging, metrics, and alerting.
 This sounds easy, but how would you do this?
 And:

 We see multiple organizations delivering Kubernetes clusters to teams and projects as if they were donuts.
 Sometimes teams even have their own cloud subscription and can deploy whatever services they like.
-In this case the team itself is responsible for their own cluster.
+In this case, the team itself is responsible for its own cluster.
 Some would say this enables better isolation, but:

 Yes, setting up a shared cluster for multiple teams/projects sounds like the most challenging, but it has some advantages:

 Using multiple clusters probably allows for greater levels of isolation between tenants and customizing maintenance lifecycles, but how to manage all these clusters?
 Managing the cluster itself isn’t probably the hardest part, but setting up and managing all the API objects is!

 Creating a container platform on top of a managed Kubernetes service requires tight integration with other cloud services like L7 load balancers, DNS, and certificate management.
 Do you know any solutions that are capable of doing this and also offer multi-tenancy and a unified platform experience for all teams, no matter if you use AKS, EKS, or GKE?

 We do!
-Take a look at Otomi Container Platform.
+Take a look at the Otomi Container Platform.